RichardAsencio/1000-Days-Of-Code/LOG.md

 * my workload will remain heavy very likely for one more week, so I need jsut to remamin committed to my one hour a day coding

 #### **Plans for tomorrow:**
-* do JavaScript Arrays and Objects methods practice
+* go back to the Web Dev courses I am following

 --------------------------------------------------------

-### Day 41: Monday 18th, 2020
+### Day 41: Monday May 18th, 2020

 #### **Today's Progress:**
 * reviewed and practiced layout HTML concepts such as float, flexbox and grid